Visual Feedback & Micro-interactions in JavaScript Form Validation

 private init(): void {

-// Event delegation for input, blur, and change
+// Event delegation for input, focus, and blur (focusout bubbles; blur does not)

 this.form.addEventListener('input', this.handleInput.bind(this));